-- Extend net operating loss-carryover for income averaging purposes beyond 10 years - Reduce or eliminate the state's ability to tax farm program and ad-hoc assistance payments as income - Reduce or eliminate sales and use taxes on parts and labor for used equipment and replacement parts.
+- Reduce or eliminate the state's ability to tax farm program and ad-hoc assistance payments as income - Reduce or eliminate sales and use taxes on parts and labor for used equipment and replacement parts. - 4 5

-32 Bankruptcy Policy
+6 Bankruptcy Policy

-The Ag Council supports statutory increases to debt levels to qualify for Chapter 12 bankruptcy.
-We were pleased to see these levels increased in 2019.
-Such increases are important to reflect the size and scale of U.S. agriculture and the costs associated with farming.
+- 7 The Ag Council supports statutory increases to debt levels to qualify for Chapter 12 bankruptcy. - 8 We were pleased to see these levels increased in 2019.
+Such increases are important to reflect the 9 size and scale of U.S. agriculture and the costs associated with farming. - 10

-Health Care Policy
+11 Health Care Policy

-In light of the recent dissolution of the BRAVO Association Health Care Benefit Program for industry associations, the Ag Council encourages the organization to seek out new potential areas of collaboration in seeking more affordable health care options for members.

-- The Ag Council opposes federal mandates for businesses to provide health care to all employees. - The Ag Council supports the development of low-cost care systems and improved care for all.
+- 12 In light of the recent dissolution of the BRAVO Association Health Care Benefit Program for - 13 industry associations, the Ag Council encourages the organization to seek out new potential areas - 14 of collaboration in seeking more affordable health care options for members. - 15 - 16 The Ag Council opposes federal mandates for businesses to provide health care to all employees. - 17 The Ag Council supports the development of low-cost care systems and improved care for all. - 18

-Regulatory Policy
+19 Regulatory Policy

-Regulatory Agencies:

-- 1 The Ag Council supports sensible rules issued by OSHA, EPA, FDA, and U. S. Fish and - Wildlife Service (FWS) which reasonably can be expected to achieve results.
-We insist that - 3 OSHA, EPA, FDA, and FWS rules and actions result in a comprehensive national cost/benefit - 4 ratio based on reasonable scientific evidence and full economic impact analysis.

-- 6 The Ag Council believes that all regulations should be simple and easy for compliance purposes. - 7 The Ag Council supports and encourages efforts to streamline or simplify existing regulations. - 8 The Ag Council also supports eliminating any rules deemed to be overly burdensome, - 9 duplicative, ineffective or obsolete.
-Regulators should seek to minimize liability opportunities - for landowners and avoid negatively impacting land values in the rulemaking process.

-- The Ag Council believes that regulations impacting financial institutions should not punish or penalize rural banks, community banks or any other lending institution that may provide agricultural loans.
-Regulating agencies should recognize the important role of such banks in - agricultural loans.
-Regulating agencies should recognize the important role of such banks in maintaining a healthy agriculture industry.
-The Ag Council supports regulatory policies that - 16 encourage agriculture lending and provide access for borrowing.

-- 18 The Ag Council has concerns with recent proposed rules regarding worker protection as it relates - 19 to children within a farm family and as it relates to the safe handling and use of agricultural crop - 20 protection tools.
-We encourage EPA, OSHA, and other regulatory agencies to ensure the ability - 21 of children to work in a safe environment on a family farming operation and for farming - 22 operations to continue utilizing important crop protection formulations in a safe manner without - 23 unnecessary compliance burdens.
+- 20 Regulatory Agencies: - 21 The Ag Council supports sensible rules issued by OSHA, EPA, FDA, and U. S. Fish and - 22 Wildlife Service (FWS) which reasonably can be expected to achieve results.
+We insist that - 23 OSHA, EPA, FDA, and FWS rules and actions result in a comprehensive national cost/benefit - 24 ratio based on reasonable scientific evidence and full economic impact analysis. - 25 - 26 The Ag Council believes that all regulations should be simple and easy for compliance purposes. - 27 The Ag Council supports and encourages efforts to streamline or simplify existing regulations. - 28 The Ag Council also supports eliminating any rules deemed to be overly burdensome, - 29 duplicative, ineffective or obsolete.
+Regulators should seek to minimize liability opportunities - 30 for landowners and avoid negatively impacting land values in the rulemaking process. - 31 - 32 The Ag Council believes that regulations impacting financial institutions should not punish or - 33 penalize rural banks, community banks or any other lending institution that may provide - 34 agricultural loans.
+Regulating agencies should recognize the important role of such banks in - 35 maintaining a healthy agriculture industry.
+The Ag Council supports regulatory policies that - 36 encourage agriculture lending and provide access for borrowing. - 37 - 38 The Ag Council has concerns with recent proposed rules regarding worker protection as it relates - 39 to children within a farm family and as it relates to the safe handling and use of agricultural crop - 40 protection tools.
+We encourage EPA, OSHA, and other regulatory agencies to ensure the ability - 41 of children to work in a safe environment on a family farming operation and for farming - 42 operations to continue utilizing important crop protection formulations in a safe manner without

+43 unnecessary compliance burdens.

-- Licensing Requirements: - We generally support the continuation of various license programs and registration requirements - 27 for professional services offered to the agricultural industry.
-While we do not support - 28 unnecessary or overly burdensome regulations related to occupations, we believe in reasonable - regulations, such as licensing, bonding, insurance and training, for businesses and occupations - 30 containing inherent risks, including commercial and private applicators, grain dealers, and others - 31 with general certification and licensing requirements.
+- 44 - 45 Licensing Requirements:

+- 1 We generally support the continuation of various license programs and registration requirements - 2 for professional services offered to the agricultural industry.
+While we do not support - 3 unnecessary or overly burdensome regulations related to occupations, we believe in reasonable - 4 regulations, such as licensing, bonding, insurance and training, for businesses and occupations - 5 containing inherent risks, including commercial and private applicators, grain dealers, and others - 6 with general certification and licensing requirements.

-32 Energy Policy
+7 Energy Policy